- Solar

 How Much Can Solar Energy Save You?

-As an electrician and solar installer, many people ask me – How much can I save with solar?
+As electricians and solar installers, the most frequent questions we get asked when it comes to solar energy are – How much can I save with solar?
 Is it really worth it?
 How long will it take to recover the money invested?

 It is evident that more and more people are making the switch to solar, and that is because solar is a great option to save money and obtain energy from an inexhaustible source -the sun.

-The Solar Savings Calculator above can help you get an idea of what you can save with solar, depending on your current consumption and the size of the solar panels you want to put on your roof.
+This Solar Savings Calculator can help you get an idea of how much you can save with solar, depending on your current consumption and the size of the solar panels you want to put on your roof.

-Once you have set the requested parameters, you should have been able to find out your:
+Once you have set the requested parameters, you should be able to find out your:

 - Estimated Annual Self-Consumption Savings